Pinpointing the Personality Styles of the 2016 Republican Presidential Candidates

 Ted Cruz – D

 Ted Cruz, by his own admission, made his reputation in the Senate by refusing to compromise.
-Determined and tenacious, he doesn’t try to sugar-coat his message, and hasn’t been afraid to stand up to people even in his own party.
+Determined and tenacious, he doesn’t try to sugar-coat his message and hasn’t been afraid to stand up to people even in his own party.
 True to the style of a high D, Cruz is very task-oriented.
 His personality may not come across as outgoing as some of the other candidates, but his personality drives him to value decisiveness and results over showmanship.
-During a debate he once famously said “If you want someone to grab a beer with, I may not be that guy.
+During a debate he once famously said, “If you want someone to grab a beer with, I may not be that guy.
 But if you want someone to drive you home, I will get the job done and I will get you home.”
-(How could you possibly design a quote any more “D” than that!)
+(How could you possibly design a quote any more “D” than that?!)

 John Kasich – CS

 John Kasich’s temperament and personality style can be a bit trickier to pin down, mostly because he doesn’t possess a dominant D-style personality or an exuberant I-style personality.
 As a C, Kasich values efficiency and doesn’t have patience for endless discussion.
 He researches the situation, determines the most reasonable course of action, and then enacts it.
 If there are obstacles in his way, his normally upbeat personality can turn a little prickly.
-Most likely, this is because a C typically doesn’t like to be challenged or questioned.
-Interestingly, though Kasich’s analytical C-style personality is balanced by S-style traits that give him a large reserve of empathy and compassion.
-It’s important for Kasich to come up with good solutions (like a C), but he is also willing to compromise and reach across the aisle if that is the best path to getting something done (as would a typical S).
+Most likely this is because a C typically doesn’t like to be challenged or questioned.
+Interestingly though, Kasich’s analytical C-style personality is balanced by S-style traits that give him a large reserve of empathy and compassion.
+It’s important for Kasich to come up with good solutions (like a C), but he is also willing to compromise and reach across the aisle if that is the best path to get something done (as would a typical S).

 Because the field of Republican candidates was so big this year, we thought we’d give you a quick look at two other former candidates that have recently dropped out of the race.